The 8th & I Reunion Association

 (Item submitted by Ed Croghan)

 The 4th plt. being inspected by a foreign Admiral in gym at 8th&I. Lt.Stewart is the officer at far left.
 Next officer is Commandant Pate, then Capt.
-Richard Hatch, Fred Sheeder over the Admiral's left shoulder, then unknown, Madix, & MacMichael.
+Richard Hatch, Fred Sheeder over the Admiral's left shoulder, WILLIAM BECKER, Madix, & MacMichael.

 The 4th plt.performing drill at Newport,R.I. for President Eisenhower in 1958.
 The Sgt standing alone with his back to camera is Sgt Ron Burton.